-- 1547.
+- 1554.
 Schedule 6 of the proposed revised terms and conditions sets out the curtailment plan for both system curtailment and point specific curtailment.
-The curtailment plan is currently set out at clause 8 in the current terms and conditions. - 1548.
+The curtailment plan is currently set out at clause 8 in the current terms and conditions. - 1555.
 DBP proposed various changes to the curtailment plan; indicating that the changes are in recognition of the type of service that is the R1 Service.
 The changes comprised changes to: - remove reference to the "aggregated T1 Service";

-Alinta Limited, 20 May 2011 and 20 July11; Verve Energy, 20 May 2011 and 20 July 2011.
+427 Alinta Limited, 20 May 2011 and 20 July11; Verve Energy, 20 May 2011 and 20 July 2011.
+428 DBP, 20 May 2011, Submission 51 pp 36, 37.

-- include references to the "P1 Service" and "B1 Service" under certain sections of the curtailment plan; - include the "Tp Service" as part of the curtailment plan, with a priority order of six (6) for both system curtailment and point specific curtailment; - make it explicit that the "other reserved service" is other than the "Tp service" or "Tx service" - 1549.
+- include references to the "P1 Service" and "B1 Service" under certain sections of the curtailment plan; - include the "Tp Service" as part of the curtailment plan, with a priority order of six (6) for both system curtailment and point specific curtailment; - make it explicit that the "other reserved service" is other than the "Tp service" or "Tx service" - 1556.
 In the draft decision the Authority determined that Schedule 6 of the proposed revised terms and conditions should be amended to be substantially consistent with Schedule 8 of the existing terms and conditions, taking into account the Authority's decision to require amendments to the proposed revised access arrangement to remove the proposed R1 Service as a reference service and to include a full haul T1 Service.